material-motion/material-motion/essentials/testing/appleos.md

 # appleOS

-We use Xcode unit tests for test our library code.
+We use Xcode unit tests to test our library code.

 ## Running tests